avchikar97/Personalized-Earnings-Calendar-ICS/README.md

 3. To use in file input mode:

     3a.
 Make sure your input file has the same format as inputs.example.txt (one ticker symbol per line)

     3b.
-Run `python3 generate_ics.py inputs.txt` - the input file may be named anything
+Run `python3 generate_ics.py -f inputs.txt` - the input file may be named anything
-4. Note that on each new run the output file is overwritten
+4. The output file may be specified with the `-o` parameter (e.g. `python3 generate_ics.py -o output.ics` or `python3 generate_ics.py -f inputs.txt -o output.ics`).
+The default output file is `next_earnings_calendar.ics`.